 Roth IRAs are tax-favored financial vehicles that enable investors to save money for retirement.
 They differ from traditional IRAs in that taxpayers cannot deduct contributions made to a Roth.
 However, qualified Roth IRA distributions in retirement are free of federal income tax and aren’t included in a taxpayer’s gross income.
 That can be advantageous, especially if the account owner is in a higher tax bracket in retirement or taxes are higher in the future.

-A Roth IRA is subject to the same contribution limits as a traditional IRA, the maximum combined annual contribution an individual can make to traditional and Roth IRAs is $6,000 in 2019, up from $5,500 in 2018.
+A Roth IRA is subject to the same contribution limits as a traditional IRA, the maximum combined annual contribution an individual can make to traditional and Roth IRAs is $6,000 in 2020, the same as in 2019.
 Special “catch-up” contributions enable those nearing retirement (age 50 and older) to save at an accelerated rate by contributing $1,000 more than the regular annual limits.

-Another way in which Roth IRAs can be advantageous is that investors can contribute to a Roth after age 70½ as long as they have earned income, and they don’t have to begin taking mandatory distributions due to age, as they do with traditional IRAs; however, beneficiaries of Roth IRAs must take mandatory distributions.
+Roth IRA owners can contribute to a Roth after age 72 as long as they have earned income, and they don’t have to begin taking mandatory distributions due to age, as they do with traditional IRAs; however, beneficiaries of Roth IRAs must take mandatory distributions.

 Roth IRA withdrawals of contributions can be made at any time and for any reason.
 Withdrawals of contributions are tax-free and not subject to the 10% federal income tax penalty for early withdrawals.
 In order to make a qualified tax-free and penalty-free distribution of earnings, the account must meet the five-year holding requirement and the account holder must be age 59½ or older.
 Otherwise, these withdrawals of earnings are subject to ordinary income tax and the 10% federal income tax penalty (with certain exceptions including death, disability, unreimbursed medical expenses in excess of 10% of adjusted gross income, higher-education expenses the purchase of a first home ($10,000 lifetime cap) substantially equal periodic payments, and qualified reservist distributions).